soulkun/ECE5960-Fast-Robots/category/lab6.md

 # Closed-loop control (PID)

 ## 0. Objective
-The purpose of this lab is to get experience with PID control.
+The purpose of this lab is to get experience with PID control, discover which works best for the system (P, PI, PID, PD)

 ## 1. Prelab
 In order to transmit my time v.s. duty cycle data via the BLE, I get a unique UUID **`D4FAA1B0-CA9E-457F-BBE3-537DC0B77EBB`** by using an online UUID gnerator, and added a new characteristics called **`PIDstring`** in my **ble_arduino.ino** code.